Prowell’s Porch Swing and Porch Bench represent the benchmark for both design and structural integrity.

 And then this:

-All Wooden porch swings and porch benches, exposed to the elements, whether on your porch or within your landscape, are going to expand and contract at a much greater degree than those furnishings inside the insulated conditions of your home.
+All Wooden Swings and Outdoor Benches, exposed to the elements, whether on your porch or within your landscape, are going to expand and contract at a much greater degree than those furnishings inside the insulated conditions of your home.
 It is going to be exposed in a way unlike your front door, or the siding on your house, or the planking on your deck–none of which is exposed to 360-degrees of nature.
 If for no other reason, this constant dimensional shift of the wood requires a methodology other than screws and bolts.
 As the wood shrinks, you see, the screwhole expands and the threads lose their grip.
 When you sit on the bench, shifting your weight, the screw / bolt has room to wiggle and with each wiggle the widening hole grows wider.
 You replace the screws and bolts with longer or larger screws and it holds tight until the following season when the wood shrinks again and the process begins a new.

 There are principles of construction required for the structural integrity of outdoor furniture intended to last interminably.
 Those principals involve joinery, which involves understanding those principles, which traditionally involves an apprenticeship that requires slightly longer than a weekend.
 More like years, or in Charles’ case, and Ben’s, decades.
 Learning the multitude of joints and how to cut them perfectly and snugly, and learning which of those joints is best suited for any given application and from there, innovating new joints not found in any manual, anywhere.